Frequently Asked Questions

 The rules and requirements are set forth by U.S. Treasury Reg. §1.1031(k)-1(g)(4).

-The QI helps transfer the relinquished (sale) and replacement (purchase) properties; it also establishes escrow accounts for the securing of 1031 proceeds.
+The QI helps transfer the relinquished (sale) and replacement (purchase) properties; it also establishes escrow accounts for the securing of 1031 proceeds and exchange funds.

 1031x.com, Inc has been a qualified intermediary for more than 25 years!